Bhavesh-Rawat/Hospital-Management-System/README.md

-Sure!
-Below is a sample README file for your hospital management system project utilizing the MERN stack.

----

 # Hospital Management System

 This is a full-stack hospital management system developed using the MERN stack (MongoDB, Express.js, React, Node.js).
 The system includes features for managing patient and doctor appointment scheduling and automated email confirmations.